Seinzu/murmuration/norns/README.md

 # Murmuration for norns

-This folder contains the norns version of Murmuration: a small 3D boids simulation with grid-controlled cells, arc-controlled synthesis parameters, and a Crone SuperCollider engine.
+This repo contains the norns version of Murmuration: a small 3D boids simulation with grid-controlled cells, arc-controlled synthesis parameters, and a Crone SuperCollider engine.

+Grid is essential, arc is supported.

+## Maiden / Project Manager Install

+Installing this whole repository with maiden's `;install <github-url>` is possible.

-## Install
+## Manual Install

 Copy the contents of this `norns` directory to: